ahmadmdabit/ai-native-developer/chapters/04-context-engineering.md

 ## 5. 🚀 Practical Patterns

 -   **Code Extension**: Provide existing code + ask for modifications.
-    *   *Context:* The file to be modified + related utility functions.
+    *   *Context:* The file to be modified + related utility functions + types definitions.
 -   **Context-Aware Error Handling**: Provide logs + source code.
-    *   *Context:* The stack trace, the specific file where the error occurred, and recent git diffs.
+    *   *Context:* The raw stack trace, the specific file where the error occurred, and **recent git diffs** to see what changed recently.
+This allows the AI to correlate the error with recent code changes.
 -   **Testing**: Provide function + ask for edge-case unit tests.
     *   *Context:* The function logic + the testing framework documentation (e.g., Jest config).
 -   **Documentation**: Provide API spec + ask for Markdown docs.